faniAhmed/GoogleAdsTransparencyScraper/README.md

 > {'Advertisor Id': 'AR14188379519798214657', 'Name': 'Google LLC'}

 ##### Get Creative Ids:

-Makes search for given keyword and gets the first Suggestion.
+Takes a keyword and a count argument.
+The count argument tells the number of creatives that need to be extracted Makes search for given keyword and gets the first Suggestion.
 Then gets the Creatives for that.

 Returns Advertisor Name, Id, Ad count and List of Creatives